 - 1/2 cup maple syrup Add to list

-Soak the mustard seeds with the ale, vinegar, water and salt for at least 12 hours and up to 24 hours.
+Soak mustard seeds with ale, vinegar, water and salt for at least 12 hours and up to 24 hours.

 If you are using whole spices, grind them in a spice grinder.

-In a small saucepan, combine the cranberries, maple syrup and ground spices.
-Bring to a simmer and cook until the cranberries pop open and soften.
+In a small saucepan, combine cranberries, maple syrup and ground spices.
+Bring to a simmer and cook until cranberries pop open and soften, 10 to 15 minutes.
 Cool slightly.

-Place the soaked mustard seeds with all of their liquid in the bowl of a food processor and add the cranberry-maple mixture.
-Blend until thickened and the seeds are coarsely ground, about 2 minutes.
+Place soaked mustard seeds with all of their liquid in the bowl of a food processor and add cranberry-maple mixture.
+Blend until thickened and seeds are coarsely ground, about 2 minutes.
 It's OK of you still have some whole seeds; they add lovely texture!

-Transfer the mustard to small, sterilized jars and store in your refrigerator for up to 2 months.
+Transfer mustard to small, sterilized jars and store in the refrigerator for up to 2 months.
 The mustard will be quite spicy at first but will mellow after a couple of days.

 Recipe by, PCC Chef